Submission Deadline: July 10

 - register for and attend the conference; and

-- grant permission for broadcast and video recording and of their presentation.
+- grant permission for broadcast and/or video recording and of their presentation.

 It is strongly encouraged, but not required, that you submit a paper for the conference proceedings.
 If you elect to do so, we ask that you:

 The Charleston Conference Planning Committee will evaluate the content of your proposal for relevance to the conference theme and threads, originality, and timeliness.
 Special attention will be given to proposals that: